Essential Requirements for CCTV Security Testing Compliance

 Comprehending the Essential Requirements for CCTV Security

-International standards such as IS 13252 (Part 1): 2010 and IEC 60950-1: 2005, the latter specifically addressing electrical safety and security features, have been referenced in these requirements.
+The Essential Requirement (ER: 01) for CCTV security ensures the overall security of the devices, making certain that the devices do not become vulnerable to weaknesses that could compromise the system's integrity.
+International standards such as IS 13252 (Part 1): 2010 and IEC 60950-1: 2005, which specifically address electrical safety and security features, are referenced in these requirements.

 Compliance Timeline

-The compliance date for the regulation is April 9, 2025.
-All existing licensees need to make sure their models of CCTV have been tested for compliance by this date, including submitting compulsory test reports.
-The reports need to be submitted by March 31, 2025, so the models can be brought into compliance before the deadline.
+The deadline for compliance is April 9, 2025.
+All existing licensees need to ensure that their CCTV models are tested for compliance by this date, including submitting mandatory test reports.
+The reports must be submitted by March 31, 2025, in order to bring the models into compliance before the deadline.
+Any model failing to meet the required standards will be removed from the BIS license and will not be legally sold or used in India.

 BIS Registration for Manufacturers of CCTV